 In the context of the retrocessions received by the independent wealth manager from the bank

-- Communication of the retrocessions received on a regular basis to the client.
+- There should have communication of the retrocessions received on a regular basis to the client.

 As per regulatory law (Article 26 FinSA):

 - “Financial service providers may accept compensation from third parties in association with the provision of financial services only if they: (i) have expressly informed the clients of such compensation in advance and the latter relinquish such compensation; or (ii) pass the compensation on to the clients in full.

 - The information for the clients must contain the type and scope of the compensation and must be given to them before provision of the financial service or conclusion of the contract.
 If the amount cannot be determined in advance, the financial service provider shall inform its clients of the calculation parameters and the ranges.
 If so requested, the financial service providers shall disclose the amounts effectively received.

 - Compensation is defined as payments from third parties accruing to the financial service provider in association with the provision of a financial service, such as brokerage fees, commissions, discounts or other financial benefits.”

 Case Study-Part 3: What if Mr. O’Connor expressly prohibits the CPB to pay his remuneration to Mr. Donald Jameson?

 As a result, the CPB would be in breach of its agreement with Mr. Jameson.

 Solution: Specific clause in the business referral agreement providing that the bank has the right to stop paying the remuneration of the business introducer upon instructions from the client.